 5. The benefits exceed the workload.

 There is definitely plenty of work to do as a homeschool teacher.
 But the more experienced you become, the more efficient you become as well.
-I spend less time getting preparing (this is where organization really comes in handy) and more time teaching.
+I spend less time preparing (this is where organization really comes in handy) and more time teaching.

 While I have definitely taken on a huge job in homeschooling, the perks have been well worth it so far.
 I love seeing my daughter’s face light up when something in her math lesson first clicks for her.
 I love seeing the strides she has made in the last few years.
 It is wonderful to see her read a book to her little sister.
 When I see her recall and use the things she has learned, I get to know that I played a part in that.
 Between those things, and the added family time and flexibility of homeschooling, I am thankful that I took on this role.